FilmColors/VIAN/_docs/source/step_by_step/vian_app_projects/vian_app_projects.rst

 After you specified the project file, VIAN asks you for two more specifications:

-- **First**, VIAN asks you for the project file - a .json file - you want to import.
+- **First**, VIAN asks you for the project file - a *.json* file - you want to import (of course, this is the file you downloaded from vian.app).

 - In a **second** step, you need to specify the location where the project you are about to import should be stored on your computer.
 Normally, this